Thinklab-SJTU/Awesome-LLM4EDA/README.md

 ## HDL and Script Generation
+- **Given language format specification and requirements, LLMs will generate RTL codes and EDA controlling scripts.**
+- **Besides, how to evaluate the quality of generated codes remains an open research focus, including syntax correctness, functionality equivalence, PPA, and security issues.**
 1. ChatEDA: A Large Language Model Powered Autonomous Agent for EDA
 2. ChipNeMo: Domain-Adapted LLMs for Chip Design
 3. ChipGPT: How far are we from natural language hardware design